Dr Carol A. Ireland

 Dr. Carol A. Ireland is a Reader in Aggression.
 She is also a consultant chartered psychologist, a forensic psychologist and a chartered scientist.
 She is a Registered EuroPsy Psychologist.
 She works in clinical practice as well as at the university.
 Her clinical expertise matches her research interests, including working with clients in regard to aggression, sexual aggression, deliberate self-injury/suicidal ideation, trauma and critical incidents.
 She is also an accredited EMDR (trauma) therapist.

 Dr. Carol A. Ireland publishes widely on the topics of aggression, sexual aggression, sexual exploitation, critical incidents, deliberate self-injury/suicidal ideation and trauma.
 Dr. Ireland is the Course Director for the MSc Forensic Psychology, and has been in this role for many years (since 2009).
 She also supervises various PhD and research projects, all fitting within her areas of interest.
-Dr. Ireland is also the Senior Research Lead at the Ashworth Research Centre (ARC), which is funded by Mersey Care NHS Trust, with this Centre being managed under the School of Psychology and Computer Science.
+Dr. Ireland is also the Senior Research Lead at the Ashworth Research Centre (ARC), which is funded by Mersey Care NHS Trust.

 Dr. Carol A. Ireland worked for many years in HM Prison Service and in the NHS as a Forensic Psychologist, working full time in the Dispersal Prison Estate (high risk) and then working full time in high secure psychiatric services.
 Dr. Ireland specialised during this time in working with clients who presented with extensive levels of aggression, sexual aggression and those involved in critical incidents (e.g. barricades, roof top protests and hostage taking).
 She has maintained her clinical case load by working part time in clinical practice, as well as at the University.
 She currently works for part of her time at the Coastal Child and Adult Therapeutic Services (CCATS), and which is a large provider of child and adult therapeutic services across the UK.
 She is a lead clinician in this service, and is also lead for the CCATS International Research Centre.